 Growing your own fresh produce, free of the taint of pesticides or other contaminants, is considered an activity that could help head off Alzheimer’s disease and depression and boost the immune system.

-And, on top of that, it now seems that if you want to live to be 100, you should definitely put on those gardening gloves.
+On top of that, it now seems that if you want to live to be 100, you should definitely start planting.

 People who garden live longer